Eurasian Lynx

 Cultural Connection

 Reindeer play a significant role in the culture of the Sami people of Norway.
-They are used for transport, as a source of materials, and hold a place in Sami mythology and tradition.Needs review
+They have long supported travel, food traditions, and craft materials, and they remain important in Sami identity and storytelling.

 How do the migrations of reindeer compare to other migrating animals in Norway, like birds?